 QLab has a sort of special-case undo command that applies only to Fade cues, called Revert Fade Action.
 You can find this command under the Tools menu when a Fade cue is selected, or you can use the keyboard shortcut ⇧⌘R.

-When Revert Fade Action is invoked on a Fade cue after that Fade cue has been run, QLab reverts the levels of the target of the selected Fade cue to whatever they were before the Fade ran except for levels which have been otherwise changed.
-That is to say, the only adjustments that are reverted are the ones that the selected Fade cue caused.
+When Revery Fade Action is invoked on a Fade cue after that Fade cue has been run, QLab reverts the levels of the target of the selected Fade cue to whatever they were before the Fade ran except for levels which have been otherwise changed.
+That is to say, only the adjustments that the selected Fade cue caused are reverted.

 Fade cues can become broken for the following reasons: